rsk1125/Flask-Weather-App/README.md

 # Flask-Weather-App

-Just a simple weather app built using the Flask framework in Python, as well as the OpenWeatherMapAPI
+Just a simple weather app built using the Flask framework for Python, as well as the OpenWeatherMapAPI

-Displays current weather conditons, location, coordinates, pressure and humidity, as well as having a search feature that can take city and zipcode input
+Displays current weather conditons, location, coordinates, pressure and humidity, as well as having a search feature that can take city and zipcode input (default city on start-up is Tallahassee)

-Utilizes Flask framework
+Ensure you have the required modules installed, and run weather.py.
+You will get a local url to enter into your browser to acess the app

-Modules used:
+Modules used/required:
 Flask (Flask, render_template, request) datetime json